brunoalex/canvas2img_api33/README.md

 # Canvas2ImagePlugin

-This plugin allows you to save the contents of an HTML canvas tag to the iOS Photo Library, Android Gallery or WindowsPhone 8 Photo Album from your app.
+This plugin allows you to save the contents of an HTML canvas tag to the iOS Photo Library, Android Gallery or WindowsPhone 8 Photo Album from your app. fix save files  to images folder for api33 of android

 ## Installation